Exam season is upon us and we want to make sure you absolutely smash it!

 - DO go to the loo just before

-Sorry to sound like your parents but do you really want to be busting for the loo and in the middle of answering a 25-mark question?
+Sorry to sound like your parents, but do you really want to be busting for the loo and in the middle of answering a 25-mark question?
 Go just before so you don't have to break off and ask the invigilator to accompany you - awkward!

 - DON'T eat a curry the night before

-Let's just say that this follows the previous point for a reason.
+This follows the previous point for a reason.
 Make sure you don't copy that Will from Inbetweeners moment because, well, it would be pretty horrible!
 Just be careful to not have anything that could upset your stomach.

 - DON'T stay up all night/have a late night